BIM Informed Visual SLAM for Construction Environments: Methodology

 \subsubsection{\textbf{Initial Alignment}}

 Before any BIM correction is applied, the two coordinate frames must be aligned.
-The only prior required is the specification of two BIM wall IDs expected to be observed first, $id_{{A_1}}$ and $id_{{A_2}}$.
-The system then waits until it observes two walls $(w_{S_i}, w_{S_j})$ whose supporting planes are nearly perpendicular, i.e., $\pi_{S_i} \perp \pi_{S_j}$.
-This ensures the plane equations system is linearly independent, which is necessary to compute a valid rigid transformation and helps select the intended reference walls for initialization.
+We assume that, through a human interface, the correspondences between two perpendicular BIM walls $w_{\text{BIM}_k}$ and $w_{\text{BIM}_l}$ and their detected counterparts can be established.
+This is a lightweight requirement, as site personnel using the BIM can easily identify these walls directly from the model.
+The system then waits until it detects two walls $(w_{S_i}, w_{S_j})$ whose supporting planes are nearly perpendicular, and matches them to $w_{\text{BIM}_k}$ and $w_{\text{BIM}_l}$ respectively.
+Two perpendicular walls are needed to provide a linearly independent system sufficient to estimate the transformation between coordinate frames, with deviations up to $\tau_\perp$ (Table~\ref{tab:parameters}) tolerated and initialization delayed until both walls are detected.

+This design choice enables immediate operation at construction sites without extensive prior mapping, the trade-offs are discussed in Section~\ref{sec_results_discussion}.

-Once these two pairs are found, the rigid transformation $\leftidx{^S}{\hat{T}}_{A} \in \mathrm{SE}(3)$ that aligns the BIM frame $A$ to the SLAM map frame $S$ is estimated by minimizing the residuals between corresponding planes using a least-squares method:
+Once these two pairs are found, the transformation $\leftidx{^S}{\hat{T}}_{BIM} \in \mathrm{SE}(3)$ that aligns the BIM frame to the SLAM map frame $\mathcal{S}$ is estimated by minimizing the residuals between corresponding planes using a least-squares method:

-where $f(T,\pi_A)$ applies the rigid transform $T=(R,\mathbf{t})$ to the BIM plane $\pi_A$ .
-Once $\leftidx{^S}{\hat{T}}_{A}$ is estimated, it is applied to all $\mathbf{W_A}$ as explained in other systems \cite{bavle2025s}, so that they are re-expressed in the SLAM frame as $\mathbf{W_A^S}$, and stored in the Atlas Manager for subsequent continuous association with detected walls $\mathbf{W_S^S}$.
-This initialization assumes that the first observed walls approximately match their BIM counterparts.
-Small deviations in the matched $w_S$ are tolerated due to the least-squares estimation of $\leftidx{^S}{\hat{T}}_{A}$.
-This design allows for robust initialization from almost the start of exploration, without requiring additional landmarks or prior manual alignment.
+where $f(T,\pi_{BIM})$ applies the transform $T=(R,\mathbf{t})$ to the BIM plane $\pi_{BIM}$ .
+After $\leftidx{^S}{\hat{T}}_{BIM}$ is estimated, it is applied to all $\mathbf{W_{\text{BIM}}}$ as explained in other systems \cite{bavle2025s}, so that they are re-expressed in the SLAM frame as $\mathbf{\leftidx{^S}{{W}}_{BIM}}$, and stored in the Atlas Manager for subsequent continuous association with detected walls $\mathbf{W_S}$.
+Deviations in the matched walls up to $\tau_{init}$ (Table~\ref{tab:parameters}) are tolerated due to the least-squares estimation of $\leftidx{^S}{\hat{T}}_{\text{BIM}}$.
+The role of this initial transformation is not to provide a perfect alignment, but to bring the \textit{as-planned} and \textit{as-built} models close enough to enable subsequent wall matches.
+These matches, introduced as wall-to-wall factors (Section~\ref{sec:bim_backend}), continuously refine the alignment between the two models throughout the trajectory.